AlexanderParker/clacks-tests/README.md

 * This sets up clacks peer #6 on port 8006
 * Peer 6 announces itself to Peer 1
 * Any time peer 6 recieves a message, it reverses the message string.

+# Contributing

+If this project interests you, all contributions are welcome, from pull requests to suggestions and bug reports.

+For clacks-tests specific issues, please use this [issue tracker](https://github.com/AlexanderParker/clacks-tests/issues) if you spot any problems, have general questions, ideas or feedback.

+For core clacks-p2p issues, please use the main [issue tracker](https://github.com/AlexanderParker/clacks/issues) instead.